 Inka Romaní

-Last project in residence
+Latest project in residence

-• 2025 · cross-residency with La Briqueterie – CDCN du Val de Marne – El demonio del cuerpo (with the support of the Institut Ramon Llull as part of its international residency support program).
+• 2025 · Cross-residency with la Briqueterie – CDCN du Val de Marne – El demonio del cuerpo (with the support of the Institut Ramon Llull as part of its international residency support program).

-• 2024 · Public call, creation modality · Fandango
+• 2024 · Open call · Fandango reloaded

-Residencies videos
+Residency videos

 Publications